rolandmueller/bigdata/docker.md

 ```

-Create the `app` folder in change into the folder
+Create the `app` folder and change into the folder
 ```bash
 mkdir app
 ```